Last Updated on

 8. Philips V680 ($9,500.00)

-This ventilator allows you to change from invasive to non-invasive modes without having to change to a different device.
-It is built to meet the needs of patients with a broad range of needs as it uses Auto-Trak that allows it to adapt to the patient’s specific needs.
-It is easy to learn and use the machine and prevents your patient from sustaining internal trauma in case of an accident.
+This ventilator allows you to change from invasive to non-invasive modes without changing to a different device.
+It is built to meet patients’ needs with a broad range of needs as it uses Auto-Trak that allows it to adapt to the patient’s specific needs.
+It is easy to learn and use the machine and prevent your patient from sustaining internal trauma in an accident.

 - You can switch modes easily

 - Easy to learn and operate

 9. Carefusion ReVel ($6,999.00)

 CareFusion Revel ventilator is a lightweight machine that allows you to transport your patient for long distances, and it comes with its carrier bag.
 It is also built to give optimum care even with its size.
 It is easy to use and guides medical caregivers.